Even though solar is a great, renewable resource, it’s not without certain drawbacks. Learn the pros and cons of solar energy before making the swap.

 We have a moral obligation to leave our children a planet that’s not polluted or damaged.”– White House statement on 2015 Clean Power Plan

-Not only is the sun inexhaustible, it is also an abundant resource, meaning its power can be harnessed from anywhere on the planet.
+Not only is the sun inexhaustible, but it is also an abundant resource, meaning its power can be harnessed from anywhere on the planet.
 It’s also free and, barring any unforeseen tax on sunlight, will continue to be so.

-1.2 billion people worldwide lack access to power, according to the International Energy Agency.
+860 million people worldwide lack access to power, according to the International Energy Agency.
 Solar creates an affordable alternative to building an expensive electric grid in developing countries.